sferlix/frankAllSkyCam/README.md

 ## 2. You will use an external web server.

-So you will Upload your AllSkyCam to an external webserver (e.g., via FTP) In this case you need to configure your FTP parameters in the config.txt file (see below)
+In this case, you may want to upload your AllSkyCam.jpg to an external webserver (e.g., via FTP) To do so, you need to configure your FTP parameters in the config.txt file (see below)

 ```
 isFTP=True